You're Gonna Get Hurt

 "You're Gonna Get Hurt" is a song by New Zealand musician, Jenny Morris.
 It was released in September 1986 the lead single from her debut studio album, Body and Soul (1987).
 Also released at the same time was a 12" extended version, also featuring "Cool" as the B side, along with the 7" single version.

-At the ARIA Music Awards of 1987, the song won ARIA Award for Best Female Artist.
+At the ARIA Music Awards of 1987, the song won Best Female Artist.